Service Plugins

 The specified endpoint name is also added as a property to the Service class to allow for easy access.

-To invoke the endpoint defined in the previous section, you can use the
+To call the endpoint defined in the previous section, you can use the

-The callService() method will return the result(s) returned by the endpoint implementation(s) in a list of tuples.
-Each tuple contains the result returned by the endpoint and the name of the Service that provided the endpoint.
+The callEndpoints() method will return the result(s) returned by the endpoint implementation(s) in a list of tuples.
+Each tuple contains the result returned by the endpoint, the name of the Service that provided the endpoint, and any additional servie metadata.

-If there are multiple Services that provide the same endpoint, all matching Services will be called and their results will be returned in the list.
+If there are multiple Services that provide the same endpoint, all matching endpoints will be called and their results will be returned in the list.

 from acmecse.runtime.PluginSupport import plugin, Service, endpoint